 1. Don’t just rely on planes to get there

 This only really works if you are travelling to the French Riviera from somewhere in Europe, where overland transport is possible.
-The French Riviera has a great train network and Nice is a big hub for connecting France’s Southern coast with the rest of the country.
+France has a great train network and getting around the french Riviera by train is really easy.
+Nice is the main town along the French Riviera and is a big hub for connecting France’s Southern coast with the rest of the country.
 For example, you can travel by train from Paris or Lyon directly to Nice.
 So from the UK, you could consider travelling by train from London – Paris, then Paris – Nice.
 With many budget airlines available, the train might not be the cheapest option, but it is definitely worth researching before you book.

 2. Stay in smaller towns